Five Fall Road Trips Near MVT

 This charmer is the first little town on Route 30 as it rambles toward the Champlain Valley.
 In the village center, a picture-perfect green unfolds between Church Street’s marble sidewalks.
 There’s the quintessential Dorset Inn, the Dorset Union Store, and 3 Pears Gallery.
 There’s patio dining at Barrows House or a perfect (second) coffee drink at the lovely Dorset Rising.
-Not to miss, Flower Brook Pottery (buy a piece or paint your own) and Dorset Theatre Festival.
+Not to miss, Flower Brook Pottery (buy a piece or paint your own) and Dorset Players.

 On the way: Swing into JK Adams and pop by Williams Store; each takes a seasonal turn hosting Dorset’s famous farmers market.
 Pull off by the quarry to sip your coffee, snap a shot (it’s the oldest marble quarry in America) or if it’s summer, take a dip!

 Follow Route 30 in the other direction to find Jamaica and its gem of a main street.
 Quirky storefronts, art galleries, a hot glass studio, and the newly opened North Country General.
 Yes, Bob Dylan fans — this is for you.
 Go for a perfect espresso, a glass of rosé, and good eats.
-Shop for art and vintage wares (irresistible hats, cool jeans, too) plus brunch and live music every Sunday.
+Shop for art and vintage wares (irresistible hats, cool jeans, too) plus brunch every Sunday.